A non-monotone trust-region method with noisy oracles and additional sampling: Numerical experiments

-The \autoref{fig.Portion} shows the (average) contributions of the aforementioned sampling types in ASNTR which is run by five different initial random generators for \texttt{MNIST}, \texttt{CIFAR10}, and \texttt{DIGITS} with respectively predetermined $N_g^{\text{max}}=0.6\times 10^{6},\, 9\times 10^{6}$ and $2\times 10^{6}$; however, considering only a specific initial seed, \autoref{fig.ScatterMnist}, \autoref{fig.ScatterCifar} and \autoref{fig.ScatterDigits} indicate when/where each of these sampling types is utilized in ASNTR.
+\Cref{fig.Portion} shows the (average) contributions of the aforementioned sampling types in ASNTR running with five different initial random generators for \texttt{MNIST}, \texttt{CIFAR10}, and \texttt{DIGITS} with respectively predetermined $N_g^{\text{max}}=0.6\times 10^{6},\, 9\times 10^{6}$ and $2\times 10^{6}$; however, considering only a specific initial seed, e.g. \texttt{rng(42)}, Figs.~\ref{fig.ScatterMnist}, \ref{fig.ScatterCifar} and \ref{fig.ScatterDigits} indicate when/where each of these sampling types is utilized in ASNTR.
 Obviously, the contribution rate of $S3$ is influenced by $S2$, where ASNTR has to increase the batch size if $\rho_{\D_k}<\nu$.
-In fact, the larger $C_2$ in $\rho_{D_k}$ results in the higher portion of $S3$ and the less portion of $S2$.
-Moreover, using a large value of $C_2$, there is no need to increase the current batch size unless the current iterate approaches a stationary point leading in turn to increasing the portion of $S1$, which usually happens at the end of the training stage.
-In addition, we have also found that the value of $C_2$ in $\tilde{t}_k$ plays an important role in the robustness of our proposed algorithm as observed in \cref{Fig_Acc_Mnist_magnified,Fig_Loss_Mnist_magnified,Fig_Acc_Cifar_magnified,Fig_Loss_Cifar_magnified,Fig_Acc_Digits_magnified,Fig_Loss_Digits_magnified}; in other words, the more $C_2$ there is, the more robust ASNTR is.
-These mentioned observations, more specifically, can be followed for every single dataset as below:
+In fact, the larger $C_2$ in $\rho_{D_k}$ results in the higher portion of $S3$ and the smaller portion of $S2$.
+Moreover, using a large value of $C_2$, there is no need to increase the current batch size unless the current iterate approaches a stationary point of the current approximate function.
+This, in turn, leads to increasing the portion of $S1$, which usually happens at the end of the training stage.
+In addition, we have also found that the value of $C_2$ in $\tilde{t}_k$ plays an important role in the robustness of our proposed algorithm as observed in Figs.~\ref{Fig_Acc_Mnist_magnified} to \ref{Fig_Loss_Digits_magnified}; in other words, the higher the $C_2$, the more robust ASNTR is.
+These mentioned observations, more specifically, can be followed for every single dataset as below: \begin{itemize} \item \texttt{MNIST}: according to Fig.~\ref{fig.Portion}, the portion of the sampling type $S3$ is higher than the others.
+This means many new batches without an increase in the batch size are applied in ASNTR during training; i.e., the proposed algorithm can train a network with fewer samples, and thus fewer gradient evaluations.
+Nevertheless, ASNTR with different values of $C_2$ in $\rho_{\mathcal{D}_k}$ increases the size of the mini-batches in some of its iterations; see the portions of $S1$ and $S2$ in Fig.~\ref{fig.Portion} or their scatters in Fig.~\ref{fig.ScatterMnist}.
+We should note that the sampling type $S1$ occurs almost at the end of the training phase where the algorithm tends to be close to a stationary point of the current approximate function; Fig.~\ref{fig.ScatterMnist} shows this fact. \item \texttt{CIFAR10}: according to Fig.~\ref{fig.Portion}, the portion of the sampling type $S3$ is still high.
+Unlike \texttt{MNIST}, the sampling type $S1$ rarely occurs during the training phase.
+On the other hand, a high portion of the increase of the sample size through $S2$ may compensate for the lack of sufficiently accurate functions and gradients required in ASNTR.
+These points are also illustrated in Fig.~\ref{fig.ScatterCifar}, which shows how ASNTR successfully trained the \texttt{ResNet-20} model without frequently enlarging the sample sizes.
+For both the \texttt{MNIST} and \texttt{CIFAR10} problems, $S3$ as the predominant type corresponds to $C_2=10^{8}$. \item \texttt{DIGITS}: according to Fig.~\ref{fig.Portion}, we observe that the main sampling types are $S2$ and $S4$.
+As the portion of $S2$ increases, the portion of $S3$ decreases and the highest portion of $S3$ corresponds to the largest value of $C_2$.
+This pattern is similar to what is seen in the \texttt{MNIST} and \texttt{CIFAR10} datasets.
+However, in the case of \texttt{DIGITS}, the portion of $S4$ is higher.
+This higher portion of $S4$ in \texttt{DIGITS} may be attributed to the smaller number of samples in this dataset ($N=5000$), which causes ASNTR to quickly encompass all the samples after a few iterations.
+Notably, the sampling type $S4$ occurs towards the end of the training phase, as shown in Fig.~\ref{fig.ScatterDigits}. \end{itemize}